mochi/mochikit/doc/rst/MochiKit/Signal.rst

     connect(myObject, 'flash', otherObject, 'gotFlash');

-    // gotBang.apply(otherObject) will be called when 'bang' signalled. connect(myObject, 'bang', otherObject, gotBang);
+    // gotBang.apply(otherObject) will be called when 'bang' signalled.
+    // You can access otherObject from within gotBang as 'this'. connect(myObject, 'bang', otherObject, gotBang);

-    // myFunc.apply(myObject) will be called when 'flash' signalled. connect(myObject, 'flash', myFunc);
+    // myFunc.apply(myObject) will be called when 'flash' signalled.
+    // You can access myObject from within myFunc as 'this'. connect(myObject, 'flash', myFunc);

     // You may disconnect with disconnect() and the same parameters.